top of page

 Am I an Alcoholic or Just Drinking Too Much?

 The question itself usually means something matters.
 Most people who ask this aren’t waking up in a ditch.
-They’re not necessarily drinking all day.
+They’re not necessarily drinking all day long.
 They may still be working, parenting, producing, showing up.
 That’s what makes the question so confusing.
 Because the picture they have in their head of an “alcoholic” feels extreme.
 And their life doesn’t look like that.
 So they ask a quieter question: “Is this actually a problem… or am I overthinking it?”
-For many people, the a
+For many people,

 7 min read